Mark-a-Hamilton/Toolbox/README.md

 ---

-# 🔧 Toolbox Tool Paths (Bash, Python, PHP)
+# 🔧 Toolbox Tool Paths

 Toolbox supports tools written in **Bash**, **Python**, and **PHP**.
-To keep everything consistent, predictable, and easy to index, each language has its own dedicated directory under `/usr/local/bin`.
+Each language has its own dedicated directory under `/usr/local/bin` for consistency and predictability.

-### **Standardised Tool Locations**

 | Language | Path |
 |----------|------|